-From: David J. Socolow, Executive Director, Higher Education Student Assistance Authority
+From: Margo Chaly, Esq., Executive Director, Higher Education Student Assistance Authority

-Date: August 1, 2023
+Date: August 1, 2024

 Pursuant to P.L.
-2017, Chapter 129, I am pleased to submit this annual report on the New Jersey College Loans to Assist State Students (NJCLASS) loan program, for the period from July 1, 2022 to June 30, 2023.
+2017, Chapter 129, I submit for your review this annual report on the New Jersey College Loans to Assist State Students (NJCLASS) loan program, for the period from July 1, 2023 to June 30, 2024, administered by the Higher Education Student Assistance Authority ("HESAA" or "Authority").

-Since 1991, the Higher Education Student Assistance Authority ("HESAA" or "The Authority") has offered NJCLASS loans, funded through tax-exempt bonds without any state appropriation.
-These supplemental loans can bridge the gap of unmet need to cover postsecondary education costs after students exhaust federal, state, institutional, and other grants and scholarships, as well as the maximum federal Direct Loans which students must use before borrowing NJCLASS loans.
-The underwriting criteria for NJCLASS loans, which include both a minimum income and credit score, cause more than 90% of student borrowers to require a cosigner.
+Established in 1991, NJCLASS loans are funded through tax-exempt bonds without any state appropriation.
+These supplemental loans can bridge the gap of unmet need to cover postsecondary education costs after students exhaust federal, state, institutional, and other grants and scholarships, as well as the maximum federal Direct Loans, which students must use before borrowing NJCLASS loans.
+NJCLASS loan amounts are limited to the school-certified total cost of attending college, up to an overall cap pursuant to P.L.
+2017, c.
+198. Standard NJCLASS loans are disbursed directly to the postsecondary education institution where a student is enrolled and making Satisfactory Academic Progress, which is verified by the school.

+The underwriting criteria for NJCLASS loans, which include both a minimum income and credit score, cause nearly 91% of student borrowers to require a cosigner.
 Thus, NJCLASS functions as a family loan, similar to the federal Parent PLUS loan.